 - Prepetition unsecured claims (other than PharmAthene's claim) will be paid in cash in full.
 As of June 30, 2016, the Company had paid \$785,000 of prepetition unsecured claims.
-Remaining unpaid prepetition unsecured claims, other than those related to the PharmAthene claim, are \$19,000 (no payments were made in July). - As of the Effective Date of the Plan, ownership of existing shares of the Company's common stock remained unaltered by the Plan; however, existing shares are subject to potential future cancellation (without receipt of any consideration) in the event that PharmAthene's claim is satisfied though the issuance of newly-issued shares of Company stock (option (ii) described in the second bullet below). - On the Effective Date of the Plan, the Company paid \$5 million to PharmAthene, to be applied to payments to be made under option (i) set forth in the bullet immediately below, and otherwise nonrefundable. - The Company can treat PharmAthene's claim under the Plan by one of three options: (i) payment in full in cash of the Company's obligation under the Delaware Court of Chancery Final Order and Judgment, which was approximately \$204 million as of June 30, 2016, by a date certain; (ii) delivery to PharmAthene of 100% of newly-issued stock of the Company, with all existing shares of the Company's common stock being cancelled with no distribution to existing stockholders on account thereof; or (iii) such other treatment as is mutually agreed upon by the Company and PharmAthene.
+Remaining unpaid prepetition unsecured claims, other than those related to the PharmAthene claim, are \$19,000 (no payments were made in July). - As of the Effective Date of the Plan, ownership of existing shares of the Company's common stock remained unaltered by the Plan; however, existing shares are subject to potential future cancellation (without receipt of any consideration) in the event that PharmAthene's claim is satisfied though the issuance of newly-issued shares of Company stock (option (ii) described in the second bullet below). - On the Effective Date of the Plan, the Company paid \$5 million to PharmAthene, to be applied to payments to be made under option (i) set forth in the bullet immediately below, and otherwise nonrefundable. - The Company can treat PharmAthene's claim under the Plan by one of three options: (i) payment in full in cash of the Company's obligation under the Delaware Court of Chancery Final Order and Judgment, which is estimated to be approximately \$204 million as of June 30, 2016, by a date certain; (ii) delivery to PharmAthene of 100% of newly-issued stock of the Company, with all existing shares of the Company's common stock being cancelled with no distribution to existing stockholders on account thereof; or (iii) such other treatment as is mutually agreed upon by the Company and PharmAthene.
 On July 8, 2016, pursuant to the Plan, the Company delivered to PharmAthene the Notification of its intention to satisfy PharmAthene's claim by option (i), payment in full in cash.
 As part of the Notification, the Company paid PharmAthene \$20 million, which is to be applied to payments to be made under (i) set forth above, and otherwise nonrefundable.
 As a consequence of the Notification and the payment of \$20 million to PharmAthene, the Company extended until October 19, 2016 the Final Treatment Date to treat the PharmAthene Claim under the Plan.
+Pursuant to the terms of the Plan, the Notification does not preclude treatment of the PharmAthene claim by (ii) or (iii) set forth above.
 Additionally, on July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene proposed to further extend the Final Treatment Date to November 30, 2016, provided that the Company makes a \$100 million payment to PharmAthene by October 19, 2016 which would be applied to payments to be made under (i) above, and otherwise non-refundable.
 The Bankruptcy Court entered an order affirming the joint motion on August 18, 2016.